ibi-group/isotropic-pubsub/README.md

 // 4. grandchild2a (child2's distributor)
 ```

-Within each object, the event flows through its handlers in the standard stage order (before → on → default → after).
+Within each object, the event flows through its handlers in the standard stage order (before → on → complete → after).

 ### Distribution Order Details

 The exact order of event processing across distributors follows these rules:

-1. For each stage (before, on, default, after):
+1. For each stage (before, on, complete, after):
    - First, all handlers for that stage on the publisher execute
    - Then, all handlers for that stage on the first distributor execute
    - Then, all handlers for that stage on all of that distributor's distributors execute (recursively)